Shimura data and corners: topology: The manifold with corners

 (where $\alpha \cdot x$ denotes as before the geodesic action of $\alpha$ on $x$). \ \end{Def}

 \begin{Rem} Part~(a) of Definition~\ref{2I} \emph{is} compatible with the definition from \cite[Sect.~5.1]{BS}: first, $\FX$ is the disjoint union of its connected components, each of which can be canonically endowed with the structure of a space of type $S-\BQ$ under $P$ (Theorem~\ref{1M}), and therefore carries the geodesic actions of the $A_Q \,$.
 Hence so does $\FX$.
 Next, as was already pointed out, \cite{BS} is based on group actions from the right, not from the left.
-The rule transforming one type of action into the other being $a^{-1} \cdot x \leftrightarrow x \cdot a$, we need to add $+\infty$ where \cite[Sect.~5.1]{BS} adds the point $0^+$ (cmp.\ \cite[footnote~(4) on p.~320]{Z}).
-Finally, our parameterization $\bigl( \BR_+^* \bigr)^J \isoto A_Q$ coincides with that used in \cite[Sect.~4.2]{BS} up to the positive powers $n_j$, $j \in J$, from Theorem~\ref{2H}~(d).
-Thus, the speed with which a given sequence converges, may change, but not its limit. \end{Rem}
+The rule transforming one type of action into the other being $a^{-1} \cdot x \leftrightarrow x \cdot a$, we need to add $+\infty$ where \cite[Sect.~5.1]{BS} adds the point $0^+$ (cmp.\ \cite[footnote~(4) on p.~320]{Z}). \end{Rem}